Brimfield rallies to beat St. Bede 4-1 in sectional final

 The Bruins did not score again against Drury, who fanned 15, but battled to the end.

-Ava Balestri and Maci Kelly hit back-to-back singles in the top of the seventh with one out, but Drury retired the next two batters to send the Indians to the supersectional for the first time since 2015, when they were state runners-up.
+Ava Balestri and Maci Kelly hit back-to-back singles in the top of the seventh with one out, but Drury retired the next two batters to send Brimfield to the supersectional for the first time since 2015, when it was state runner-up.

 “Sawyer doesn’t give up much.
 Can’t remember the last earned run she gave up, about three weeks ago, I think,” Juerjens said.